 This article may contain one or more independently chosen Amazon affiliate links.
 See full disclosure.

-Before I begin I’ll admit that this is more of an academic discourse than a practical one.
+Before I begin, I’ll admit that this is more of an academic discourse than a practical one.
 Of course, you need a sharp knife to do your work in the kitchen.
-But I do love to question conventional wisdom and along the way, we may reveal some practical considerations.
+But I do love to question conventional wisdom, and along the way, we may reveal some practical considerations.
 Is it true that you are more likely to cut yourself with a dull knife?
+You have probably heard chefs say that this is true; that a dull knife is more dangerous than a sharp one.
+I’ve never heard this claim questioned, in fact.

+The claim usually takes the following form: You should always keep your knives perfectly sharp because a dull knife is much more dangerous.
+You are more likely to cut yourself with a dull knife than with a sharp one.
 Why?
-Well, the reason given is that when you, for example, slice vegetables with a dull knife you have to exert more downward pressure to cut through the food and your knife also fails to make a purchase on the food, making it more prone to slipping.
+Well, the reason given is that when you, for example, slice vegetables with a dull knife, you have to exert more downward pressure to cut through the food, and your knife also fails to make a purchase on the food, making it more prone to slipping.

 See also: Should You Get Your Knives Professionally Sharpened?

-A chef knife, your main kitchen knife, needs to be sharp enough to do the job efficiently and with control but unless you need to do paper-thin slices or you are a Sushi chef, you probably don’t need it to be as sharp as a razor.
+The solution to the dull knife danger?
+Well, most people say the solution is to have a “razor sharp knife.”
+I actually think that you do not need a razor-sharp knife for everyday use.
+A chef’s knife, your main kitchen knife, needs to be sharp enough to do the job efficiently and with control, but unless you need to do paper-thin slices or you are a Sushi chef, you probably don’t need it to be as sharp as a razor.

 A Razor Sharp Knife is Dangerous

+A razor-sharp knife or any very sharp knife is very likely to cut you unless you are being very careful at all times and minding all of your knife safety rules.
 I can tell you, anecdotally, that I’ve been cut more often with a sharp knife than with a dull one.
 Even the slightest inadvertent contact with a very sharp knife edge will cut into your skin, just as the edge of a piece of paper will cut with the slightest pressure.

+So, are you more likely to cut yourself with a dull knife?
+This is an assumption based on the utility of the knife, and I do not think such an assumption is warranted.
 You are probably not more likely to cut yourself with a knife that is dull.
 Even Howard Hillman, author of The New Kitchen Science doesn’t question the conventional wisdom, but where is the evidence?

 There is no evidence.
 There are no statistics regarding the frequency of cuts with dull or sharp knives in the kitchen.
 So, given the lack of statistical evidence, I’ll go with anecdotal evidence.
 I do not believe that you are more likely to be cut by a dull knife!
+I would be willing to bet that people cut themselves more often with very sharp knives.
+However, due to the added pressure you exert on the blade of a dull knife, you are more likely to cut yourself badly.

-In other words, while you can still, of course, cut yourself with a sharp knife, you may be exerting much less pressure and get a small clean cut more analogous to a paper cut.
+In other words, while you can still, of course, cut yourself with a sharp knife, you may be exerting much less pressure and get a small, clean cut more analogous to a paper cut.
 On the other hand, I’ve gotten bad cuts from sharp knives, too.

 At the same time, a knife that is improperly sharpened, with part of the edge very sharp and other parts dull or jagged, so that the knife hangs up, can cause very bad cuts!

 A knife like this may begin slicing through with ease, then hang up, causing you to exert more pressure before the knife begins to cut again and moves through very quickly.
-This can cause slippage and when the sharp blade hits your skin, the cut could be very bad.
+This can cause slippage, and when the sharp blade hits your skin, the cut could be very bad.
+And, let’s be logical, a dull knife is still a dull knife.
+It may not be any better at cutting your finger than it is at cutting a cucumber or carrot.

 A Properly Sharpened Knife is More Important Than a Razor Sharp Knife